There are a range of approaches for ensuring that you can recover your deployment, apps, and data in case of a disaster.

 You must retain backup artifacts based on the timeframe you need to be able to restore to.
 For example, if backups are taken every 24 hours and the deployment must be able to be restored to three days prior, three sets of backup artifacts must be retained.

 Artifacts can be stored in two data centers other than the data center.
-When deciding the restore timeframe, you can take other factors such as compliance and audit-ability into account.
+When deciding the restore timeframe, you can take into account other factors, such as compliance and auditability.

 Security